 Morgan Stanley Online Application

 There are generally two types of graduate and internship opportunities that are advertised on the Morgan Stanley careers site - the first are the 'normal' opportunities that are advertised to coincide with the beginning of the university year.
 The second type of opportunity is known as 'off-cycle' and these do not follow the educational calendar.

 The first part of the online application is to choose the opportunity that you are most interested in.
 As a graduate or a student looking for an internship, you can apply for up to nine opportunities in a calendar year - but you are likely to be asked why you have chosen that role to apply for during the recruitment process.

 The online application includes uploading your CV, where you need to ensure that you have good academic credentials, including an actual or expected 2:1 degree in your chosen subject.
 While the majority of interns and graduates come from a maths or other financial background, there is no specific requirement for your degree to be directly related to banking.

 There is also space to upload a cover letter, and this is where the recruitment team wants to understand why you have chosen Morgan Stanley in general as well as the specific business area you have applied for - and is an opportunity to demonstrate your passion and ambition.

 Depending on the business area, you might also be asked a few open-ended questions related to your competencies - with 150-200 words to respond.

-It is always best to get applications in as early as possible - there are 1500 students recruited every year, but many more apply.
+It is always best to get applications in as early as possible - there are 1500 students recruited every year, but many more applications.
 Applications are reviewed as soon as they are received so get in early to ensure that you get proper consideration.
 Waiting until the deadline could mean that you miss out.

 As part of the application, you are likely to receive a link to complete online aptitude tests which are used to assess your inherent abilities that relate to workplace achievement.